 Yuchai's headquarters is located in Yulin City in the Guangxi Zhuang Autonomous Region.
 Yuchai has the right to use approximately 1.5 million square meters of land, which is currently used primarily for the production of diesel engines and employee housing.
 The principal production land area for the manufacture of diesel engines currently occupies approximately 960,900 square meters, including a building for the current 6105 manufacturing facilities and recently completed facilities occupying approximately 620,000 square meters that comprise the 6108 Engine Factory, the 6112 Engine Factory, administrative offices and technical operations space.
 In addition, Yuchai leases a number of regional sales offices in China.
-During 2005, Yuchai increased production capacity to approximately 290,000 units after the completion of the second foundry and new 6L and 6M heavy-duty engines lines.
-In 2006 and 2007, production capacity was approximately 325,000 and 400,000 units, respectively, based on 2.5 shifts five-day week.
+In 2007 and 2008, production capacity was approximately 400,000 and 443,750 units, respectively, based on 2.5 shifts five-day week.